evil-mad/robopaint/.github/CONTRIBUTING.md

 * Public or private harassment
 * Publishing other's private information, such as physical or electronic addresses, without explicit permission
-* Other unethical or unprofessional conduct.
+* Other unethical or unprofessional conduct

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are